bnb-chain/bscSetUp/readme.md

 ## Preparation

-We need two mac desktops and one ledger, and one USB flash disk.
+We need one mac desktop and one ledger, and one USB flash disk.

-- Desktop A. One desktop is used for generate relative private key.
-For security consideration, the network should be isolated.
-- Desktop B. Another desktop is used to sign transaction and create validator on BC.
+- Desktop.
+The desktop is used to sign transaction and create validator on BC.
 The network should be connected so we can broadcast the transaction.
 - We will use the the first 21 accounts of account0 of Ledger as the fee address of validators.
 Binance Chain app should be installed on ledger.
 - We need an USB flash disk to transfer some generated files and the tool.

 ## Steps

 ### 1. Get the binary
-- Log in the Desktop B.
 - `wget --no-check-certificate https://github.com/binance-chain/bscSetUp/releases/download/v1.0.0/bscSetUp`
 - `chmod +x bscSetUp`
-- copy the binary to your USB flash disk.

 ### 2. Connect to ledger

-- Log in the Desktop A and connect to your usb disk.
-- copy the binary to your workspace and open a terminal.
-- Connect your ledger to desktop and enter Binance Chain app, and you should see: `Binance Chain Ready` on the ledger app.
+Connect your ledger to desktop and enter Binance Chain app, and you should see: `Binance Chain Ready` on the ledger app.

 ### 3. Init Validator Accounts.